 Set up ground rules right away—for the kitten and the kids—so everyone knows what's expected.

-3. Provide Age-Appropriate Supervision
+Provide Age-Appropriate Supervision

-Children under 6 shouldn't be alone with a new kitten—both the child and the kitten can use your guidance at this age.
+Children under six shouldn't be alone with a new kitten—both the child and the kitten can use your guidance at this age.
 Older kids should demonstrate they know how to be gentle before being left unsupervised.

-4. Take It Slow
+Take it Slow

-5. Create a Sense of Responsibility
+Create a Sense of Responsibility

 For example, one child could assist with feeding, one with providing fresh water.
-Other jobs could include checking that the kitten’s bedding is clean or making sure toys are always available.
+Other jobs could include making sure the kitten’s bedding is clean or that toys are always available.
 Cleaning the litterbox, however, should be left to adults.